Cool Biz campaign: Result of Cool Biz Campaign

 On October 28, 2005, the Ministry of Environment announced results of the Cool Biz campaign.
 The MOE conducted a web-based questionnaire survey on the Cool Biz campaign on September 30, 2005, covering some 1,200 men and women randomly extracted from an Internet panel recruited by a research company.
 Survey results indicate that 95.8% of respondents knew Cool Biz, and 32.7% of 562 respondents answered that their offices set the air conditioner thermostat higher than in previous years.
 Based on these figures, the Ministry estimated that the campaign resulted in a 460,000-ton reduction in CO_{2} emission, the equivalent volume of CO_{2} emitted by about 1 million households for one month.

-Some companies including Toyota request their employees not to wear jackets and ties even when meeting with business partners.
+Some companies including Toyota requested their employees not to wear jackets and ties even when meeting with business partners.

 The results for 2006 were even better, resulting in an estimated 1.14 million-ton reduction in CO_{2} emission, equivalent to the CO_{2} emissions by about 2.5 million households for one month.
 The Ministry also stated that it intends to continue encouraging people to set summer office temperatures at no lower than 28 °C as well as to work to have the Cool Biz concept take permanent root in society.

 In July 2009, the Cabinet Office announced results of a new questionnaire survey, which indicates that 91.8% of respondents knew about the Cool Biz campaign, and 57% of them put the campaign into practice.